Careers Education Information and Guidance

 - Two encounters for pupils during the ‘third key phase’ (year 12 or 13) that are optional for pupils to attend.

-CEIAG is managed by our PDE Curriculum Area Leader and careers leader.
+CEIAG is managed by our PDE Curriculum Area Leader, Steph McCracken (firstname.lastname@example.org), and our careers leader, Fasiha Ashiq (email@example.com).
 They link closely with a member of the Senior Leadership Team.
-We use an independent careers advisor to support student advice and guidance The Careers Advisor provides career interviews with individual students, all Year 11 students receive an independent careers interview and then other interview slots can be arranged through a referral when there is a need.
+We use an independent careers advisor to support student advice and guidance.
+The Careers Advisor provides career interviews with individual students, all Year 11 students receive an independent careers interview and then other interview slots can be arranged through a referral when there is a need.
 As well as this we have an internal programme of mentoring in which key staff mentor Year 11, 12 and 13 students; this programme supports students through preparation for exams but also in terms of career advice.

 The CEIAG programme includes careers guidance activities and work-related learning and enterprise activities.
 All 330 students in Year 10 complete a two-week work experience as part of their curriculum offer.
 There are also other opportunities for work experience or volunteering through the Duke of Edinburgh Award scheme, student leadership activities with primary schools.